Pauline Hanson: 2001 election campaign

-At the next federal election on 10 November 2001, Hanson ran for a Queensland senate seat but narrowly failed.
+At the next federal election on 10 November 2001, Hanson ran for a Queensland Senate seat but narrowly failed.
 She accounted for her declining popularity by claiming that the Liberals under John Howard had stolen her policies.

-"It has been widely recognised by all, including the media, that John Howard sailed home on One Nation policies.
-In short, if we were not around, John Howard would not have made the decisions he did."
+It has been widely recognised by all, including the media, that John Howard sailed home on One Nation policies.
+In short, if we were not around, John Howard would not have made the decisions he did.

 Other interrelated factors that contributed to her political decline from 1998 to 2002 include her connection with a series of advisors with whom she ultimately fell out (John Pasquarelli, David Ettridge and David Oldfield); disputes amongst her supporters; and a lawsuit over the organisational structure of One Nation.

 In 2003, following her release from prison, Hanson unsuccessfully contested the New South Wales state election, running for a seat in the upper house.
-In January 2004, Hanson announced that she did not intend to return to politics. but then stood as an independent candidate for one of Queensland's seats in the Senate in the 2004 federal election.
-At the time, Hanson declared, "I don't want all the hangers on.
+In January 2004, Hanson announced that she did not intend to return to politics, but then stood as an independent candidate for one of Queensland's seats in the Senate in the 2004 federal election.
+At the time, Hanson declared, "I don't want all the hangers-on.
 I don't want the advisers and everyone else.
-I want it to be this time Pauline Hanson."
+I want it to be this time, Pauline Hanson."
 She was unsuccessful, receiving only 31.77% of the required quota of primary votes, and did not pick up enough additional support through preferences.
 However, she attracted more votes than the One Nation party (4.54% compared to 3.14%) and, unlike her former party, recovered her deposit from the Australian Electoral Commission and secured $150,000 of public electoral funding.
 Hanson claimed to have been vilified over campaign funding.

 Hanson contested the electoral district of Beaudesert as an independent at the 2009 Queensland state election.
-After an election campaign dominated by discussion over hoax photographs, she was placed third behind the Liberal National Party's Aidan McLindon and Labor's Brett McCreadie.
+After an election campaign dominated by discussion over hoax photographs, she placed third behind the Liberal National Party's Aidan McLindon and Labor's Brett McCreadie.
 There were conflicting media reports as to whether she had said she would not consider running again.

 On 23 July 2010, while at an event promoting her new career as a motivational speaker, Hanson expressed interest in returning to the political stage as a Liberal candidate if an invitation were to be offered by the leader Tony Abbott in the 2010 federal election.
 No such offer was made.